bc-computing/gus-automation/README.md

 All of the dependencies mentioned above are preinstalled in the control machine in each Cloudlab profile.
 The server and client machines only have the code dependencies installed.

-## Overview of experiments
+## Overview of Recreating Experimental Results

+- Figures **5, 6, 7, and 10** are produced by running sub-experiments that each run one a singluar Cloudlab experiment instance.
+These figures are reproduced the most easily using all of the automation code by following the steps described below.
+- Figure **11** requires two different Cloudlab experiments (further details below).
+The standard plotting method (```plotFigs/plot_figs.py```) does not work here.
+Instead, experimental results data must be manually copied from ```results/``` into the appropriate subdirectories in ```scale/``` then plots are produced using ```scale/scale_plot.py```.
+This figure illustrates Gus's performance at different scales (number of replicas) and therefore requires multiple Cloudlab profiles with the most appropriate number of machines allocated.
+In the figure, the Gus latency percentile results are compared to Tempo results which were previously collected.
+- Figure **8** is similar to figure **11** in that the standard plotting script is not used.
+However, experimental data must be manually transformed into latency percentiles and put into csv files before being plotted using ```layered/layered_plot.py```
+- Figure **9** is produced using the "Erasure Coding" branch of gus-epaxos.
+Like figure **8**, latency percentiles must be manually extracted.
+This experiment has only been run manually using the techniques described in [Gus Instruction](https://docs.google.com/document/d/1bBhqG5kOR-Mb7F-6V45uBTvd_6b4Jqi-4ZnEMTKayRM/edit?usp=sharing).
+Results were plotted manually for this paper, NOT using the steps below.

 ## How to Run
 ### Setup
 1. Instantiate the correct cloudlab profile.
    - For nearly all experiments, a cloudlab profile with 5 replicas is sufficient [this default profile](https://www.cloudlab.us/p/e8d6e4c44ca475f33c04a9a3f52b3583a49bcbb5) unless trying to recreate the results for n=7 or n=9 replicas in **figure 11**
-   - Recreating the results seen in **figure 11** requires running multiple experiments across 2 different cloudlab experiment instances: one with 5 (default) replicas and one with 9 replicas.
+   - Recreating the results seen in figures **8** or **11** requiresrunning multiple experiments across 2 different cloudlab experiment instances: one with 5 (default) replicas and one with 9 replicas.
 If attempting to run the sub-experiments with on the 9 replicas experiment instance, please use [this expanded profile](INSERT)
    - **For all profiles:** Be sure to use the Utah cluseter.
       - The experiments may be run on other cluseters, but you will need in the config files you intend to use you must alter the "host_format_str" field (change 'utah' to the appropriate cluster).
 2. Connect to the control machine via ssh.